 To add a new one, click on “New site” (if your package allows it).

 In the pop-in that opens, enter the URL of the site you want to add and, if you wish, a description.
 Then click on “Add”.

-A new page opens and guides you through the installation of Kameleoon.
+A new page will open and guide you through the installation of the Kameleoon’s script.

 Modification of the setup

-To modify the installation of an already added and installed website, click on “Setup” on the card of the website.
+To modify the installation of an already added and installed website, click on “Setup” on the the website card.

-At the bottom of the page that has just opened, click on “Modify setup”.
+At the bottom of the page that opens, click on “Modify setup”.

 A pop-in alert will then open.